i6/ibg/appendices/e.rst

    .. image:: /images/picR.png
       :align: left

-.. raw:: latex

-    \dropcap{r}

-efer to this appendix for a succinct but essentially complete summary of the Inform programming language; it covers everything that we've met in this guide, plus various constructs which didn't occur naturally, and others of an advanced or obscure nature.
+|R|\efer to this appendix for a succinct but essentially complete summary
+of the Inform programming language; it covers everything that we've met in this guide, plus various constructs which didn't occur naturally, and others of an advanced or obscure nature.